aat440hz/CardSkimmerDetector-M5StickCPlus/README.md

 # CardSkimmerDetector

 The CardSkimmerDetector is an open-source tool designed for law enforcement and security professionals to detect Bluetooth Low Energy (BLE) skimming devices.
-It is built using the M5StickC Plus platform and can help identify known skimmer module names in the vicinity.
+It is built using the M5StickC Plus platform and can help identify skimmers by known device names and MAC address prefixes.

 ## Features